UniquePython/Vector-Product/README.md

 Follow the prompts to enter the components of the two vectors.

-The script will output the cross product and dot product of the two vectors.
+The script will output the addition, subtraction, cross product and dot product of the two vectors.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, feel free to open an issue or submit a pull request.